A novel switched systems approach to nonconvex optimisation: Introduction

-To fill the above-mentioned research gap, we propose a novel algorithm for solving a class of nonlinear and not necessarily convex optimisation problems.
-The proposed algorithm introduces a switching dynamics which, under a technical assumption, provably converges to the KKT point of the considered class of optimisation problems.
-In contrast to common formulations of the primal-dual dynamics, which compute both primal and dual variables (Lagrange multipliers), our approach focuses solely on computing the primal variables, resulting in a lower-dimensional optimisation dynamics.
-An additional notable consequence of defining our switching dynamics exclusively for the primal problem is that damping can be included in all coordinates of the optimisation dynamics, allowing the objective function to act as an ISS-Lyapunov function for stability analysis.
-Our result ensures convergence to a point that satisfies the KKT conditions for all initial conditions that satisfy any inequality constraints.
-The successful implementation of our algorithm is illustrated in several practically relevant case studies, e.g., for solving general quadratic programming problems, for minimising the Rosenbrock's function subject to inequality constraints, and for finding comfortable and energy efficient steady-states in buildings with HVAC systems.
+In this paper, we propose a novel algorithm for solving a class of nonconvex optimisation problems in continuous time.
+The algorithm introduces switching dynamics which, under a technical assumption on the constraints and objective function, provably converge to a KKT point.
+The switching law determines which inequality constraints are binding, analogous to active set methods, and ensures invariance of the feasible set, similar to interior-point approaches.
+In contrast to standard primal-dual dynamics that evolve both primal and dual variables, the proposed method computes only the primal variables, resulting in a lower-dimensional optimisation dynamics.
+A further consequence of this formulation is that damping can be included in all coordinates, allowing the objective function to serve as an ISS-Lyapunov function for stability analysis.
+The effectiveness of the proposed algorithm is demonstrated through case studies including quadratic programming, constrained minimisation of Rosenbrock’s function, and optimisation of steady-state operating points in HVAC systems.

-The rest of the paper is organized as follows: Section~\ref{sec:probStatement} sets the stage by establishing a foundation for the development of the optimisation dynamics and presenting the problem statement.
-In Section~\ref{sec:optim_dyn}, we define the proposed switching dynamics for solving the considered optimisation problem, while Section~\ref{sec:stab_anal} provides a comprehensive stability analysis of the proposed switching dynamics.
-The practical application of the approach is illustrated in Section~\ref{sec:examples}.
-Finally, the paper concludes with remarks and a discussion of future perspectives in Section~\ref{sec:conclusion}.

 \emph{Notation}: The notation is simplified wherever no confusion can arise from the context.
 We denote a null matrix of size $n\times m$ by $0_{n\times m}$, and an identity matrix of size $n\times n$ by $I_n$.
 For a function $f:\mathbb{R}^n \to \mathbb{R}$, we denote the transposed gradient as $\nabla f:= \left(\frac{\partial f}{\partial x}\right)^\top$.
 The $i^{th}$ standard basis vector is denoted by $e_i$.
 The set difference is denoted by $A\backslash B$.
 For a function $g:\mathbb{R}\to G$, where $G$ is the image of the function $g$, $g(t^+) = \lim_{\tau\to t^+}\sigma(\tau)$ is the limit from above.